N A O M I L O V E

 In 2009 I returned to India for the fourth time for a solo mission of daily meditation, panchakarma, intensive investigative self inquiry and personal growth.
 I was receiving daily treatments and studying with a seventh generation Ayurvedic Doctor.
 This trip wasn’t easy on me, but as usual I learned a lot!
 I have extensively studied the art of cleansing and have tried many of the present day cleanses and detoxes.
 I have been leading cleansing programs for over ten years now and love co-creating a personalized program that supports all aspects of you and your life.

-Recently I took an online course on Raw Food preparation and raw food nutrition, I wanted to learn to make more raw yummies!
-As a Nutritional Therapist I am a food educator and I love to empower and inspire you to cook and make delicious supportive, nutritive foods for your own health and wellness.
-We are what we eat!
+I was a geek I have to say, wanting to learn more amazing recipes and chef’ing I studied Raw Food preparation and raw food nutrition.
+As a Nutritional Therapist I am a food educator and I love to empower and inspire you to cook, prepare and make delicious supportive, nutritive foods.

-I began my journey to creating a school November of 2014, Wise Womb Medicine Path™.
-I am really excited about this project, it is the culmination of my many years of study and practice.
+In November of 2014 I began my journey to creating a school, it is the culmination of my many years of study and practice.
 In May of 2015 my first class of nine graduated from my 6 month Hands On Healing Apprenticeship, they learned self care, earth-centered healing and ceremonial botanical bodywork.
 I am so honored to now have students out there doing something I taught them, so satisfying.
 Through this apprenticeship program my own work evolved and changed, this often happens when teaching.
-In 2016 I had 21 women taking my level one Apprenticeship Program and in 2017 I had 23 graduates of two different programs.

 In May of 2015 I attended a workshop in Hakomi, which is a body based psychotherapy technique using loving presence and somatic awareness to help one drop into an inner awareness to support deep and profound healing.
 I found this work to be a version of shamanic soul retrieval.
 The influence of Hakomi into my practice has been profound and has literally changed my life!